Spine Injury Compensation Claim

-Be it a car crash, an accident at work, whilst playing sport, from serving in the armed forces, from clinical negligence or just a general slip, trip or fall that wasn’t your fault, the effect on life can be immeasurable.
+Be it from a car crash, an accident at work, whilst playing sport, whilst horse riding, from serving in the armed forces, from clinical negligence or just a general slip, trip or fall that wasn’t your fault, the effect on life can be immeasurable.
 Unfortunately, due to the severity of most spinal injuries, the chances of the affected person making a full recovery are usually quite remote.
-This is the sad reality of life for anyone who has sustained a spinal injury due to an accident that wasn’t their fault, leading many victims to seek the services of expert solicitors like Tylers.
+This is the unfortunate reality for anyone who has sustained a spinal injury due to an accident that wasn’t their fault, leading many victims to seek the services of expert solicitors like Tylers.

 Spinal cord injury (SCI) is damage which is usually caused by trauma or disease to the spinal cord contained within the hollow vertebrae which results most commonly in motor and sensory paralysis with the most severely affected individuals requiring round the clock care.
 The full extent of paralysis is very much dependent upon the point along the length of the cord at which the damage occurs and whether the cord is severed entirely or only partially.

 The injury is usually categorised into two main groupings as either tetraplegia or paraplegia.
 Tetraplegia, also known as quadriplegia is paralysis caused by illness or injury that results in the partial or total loss of use of all the limbs and torso.
 Paraplegia is impairment in motor or sensory function of the lower extremities alone.
 This is commonly seen in adults who have suffered from childhood Polio.

 Paralysis resulting from spinal injuries can be extremely debilitating, affecting normal functions of the body such as the natural operation of the urinary, digestive and reproductive systems.
 Along with the more obvious results of injuries of this nature such as the impairment of mobility, they can also cause respiratory difficulties as well as pressure sores as a consequence of being stationary for such long periods of time.